-4. A shower must be taken prior to the use of the pool.
+4. A shower must be taken prior to using the pool.

 5. No glassware will be permitted in or around the pool area.

-6. No diving in shallow end of pool.
+6. No diving in the shallow end of the pool.

 - Please do not dry clothes or towels in the sauna.
 (It is a fire hazard)

-1. Keycards for the locker rooms and fitness facility are for use by Members and holders of valid Elk Lodge 616 Identification Cards only and are not to be loaned or used on behalf of non-members or other members.
+1. Keycards for the locker rooms and fitness facility are for use by Members and holders of valid Elk Lodge 616 Identification Cards only.
+They are not to be loaned or used on behalf of non-members or other members.
 Key cards are available for purchase by Members and those with valid Lodge Identification Cards.
-Use of key cards by an unauthorized person may result in forfeiture of the key card.
+Use of key cards by an unauthorized person may result in the forfeiture of the key card.

 2. No food or beverages will be permitted in the locker rooms or fitness facility.

-3. No smoking will be permitted in locker rooms or fitness facility.
+3. No smoking will be permitted in locker rooms or the fitness facility.

-4. Shirts or tops and other appropriate exercise attire and athletic or closed-toe shoes shall be worn in the fitness facility.
-No bare feet or slippers.
+4. Shirts or tops and other appropriate exercise attire, along with athletic or closed-toe shoes, shall be worn in the fitness facility—no bare feet or slippers.